 Real-time well monitoring data enables production engineers to continually evaluate well performance and make changes, when necessary, to further enhance productivity.
 Real-time well monitoring data can provide even greater value in showing how development and operational decisions have affected well performance over time.

-When snapshots of production data are visualized and animated in context of reservoir conditions that change over time—geological models, offset wells, injection locations, and oil/water and/or gas/oil contacts—geoscientists and production engineers can determine how operational decisions have positively or negatively impacted production during the course of well development.
-Lessons learned from these analyses can be applied to similar geologic formations or subsurface conditions to optimize productivity.
+When snapshots of production data are visualized in CoViz 4D and —geological models, offset wells, injection locations, and oil/water and/or gas/oil contacts—geoscientists and production engineers can determine how operational decisions have positively or negatively impacted production during the course of field development.
+Lessons learned from these analyses can be applied to similar geologic formations or subsurface conditions to help optimize productivity in nearby fields.

 A Unique Software Solution for Data Integration, Visualization, and Analysis